micksatana/pz-mod-michonnes-katana/README.md

 - Lower chance to decrease katana's condition
 - Allow attaching a katana on a belt
 - Critical chance and damage is significantly increased.
-- Built-in Michonne's Katana Shelth
+- Built-in Michonne's Katana Sheath

 This mod preserves the Base Katana stats.
 The changes above are only applied to Michonne's Katana.